 The purpose of the table below is to help you understand all fees and expenses that you, as a Common Shareholder, would bear directly or indirectly.
-The table shows Fund expenses as a percentage of net assets attributable to Common Shares for the year ended December 31, 2021.
+The table shows Fund expenses as a percentage of net assets attributable to Common Shares for the year ended September 30, 2021.

-Common Shareholder transaction expenses

-Sales load paid by you (as a percentage of offering price) $1.00\%^{(1)}$

-Offering expenses (a s a percentage of offering price) None (2)

-Dividend reinvestment plan fees \$5.00 (3)

-Percentage of net assets attributable to

-Annual expenses Percentage of net assets attributable to Common Shares (4)

-Annual expenses Investment advisory fee

-Common Shares (4)

-Investment advi sory fee Common Shares (4) 1.00% (5)
+Common Shareholder transaction expenses Sales load paid by you (as a percentage of offering price) 1.00% (1) Offering expenses (as a percentage of offering price) None (2) Dividend reinvestment plan fees \$5.00(3) Annual expenses Percentage of net assets attributable to Common Shares (4) Annual expenses Investment advisory fee S .
+Common Shares (4) Investment advisory fee Common Shares (4) 1.00% (5)